dsc-courses/dsc10-2024-sp/syllabus.md

 ### Exams

 This class has one Midterm Exam and one Final Exam:
-- Midterm Exam: Monday, February 12, **during your registered lecture slot**
+- Midterm Exam: Friday, May 3, **during your enrolled lecture slot**
-- Final Exam: Saturday, March 16, 7-10PM, location TBD
+- Final Exam: Saturday, June 8, 7-10PM, location TBD

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.

-If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/vw5RcYjjhiDAp5GD6) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/Vg48rR7QVy4nZsNw9) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ### Quizzes

 Quizzes are a relatively new component of the course, introduced last quarter, to help students get more practice solving problems on-paper without a computer in front of them, as they'll need to do on exams.
 Quiz questions are meant to be more straightforward to than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are six quizzes throughout the quarter, administered in discussion section:
+There are five quizzes throughout the quarter, administered in the lab section (on Fridays):

-- Quiz 1: Monday, January 22
+- Quiz 1: Friday, April 12
-- Quiz 2: Monday, January 29
+- Quiz 2: Friday, April 26
-- Quiz 3: Monday, February 5
+- Quiz 3: Friday, May 17
-- Quiz 4: Monday, February 26
+- Quiz 4: Friday, May 24
-- Quiz 5: Monday, March 4
+- Quiz 5: Friday, May 31
-- Quiz 6: Monday, March 11

-We will count only your four highest quiz scores towards your grade.
-In other words, we will drop your two lowest quiz scores.
+We will count only your three highest quiz scores towards your grade.
+In other words, we will drop your two lowest quiz scores, so each undropped quiz is worth 5%.
 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.

 You must attend **your assigned discussion section** to take quizzes; see the [Discussion](#discussion) section of the syllabus for details.
 We will not offer makeup quizzes.
 If you are sick, traveling, or otherwise need to miss a quiz, you have some flexibility because two quiz scores are dropped.